Respite Care for Adults with Dementia

 Respite services are provided by trained professionals who may be volunteers or paid individuals.
 The services are person-centered to reflect both the cultural needs and level of care of the caregiver and person with dementia.

 In addition, the primary location for the service is consumer-directed (caregiver’s choice) to reduce the potential for harmful transitions.
-Locations for respite services include, but are not limited to, the care recipient’s home, an adult day program, or other residential facilities.